 In the Coastal (Mahia) and Residential (Mahia) Zones, the following 'business' activities are allowed provided they comply with the relevant performance standards:

 All other business / commercial activities in these zones will require land use consent.

 All applications for building consent will be assessed against the District Plan to determine if resource consent is also required.
 If resource consent is required, and you have not been advised already, you will be advised in writing.

-If you are proposing to carry out work on your home or building and it is on the list of heritage buildings in the District Plan, it is likely that you will need to apply for a resource consent as well as a building consent.
+If you are proposing to carry out work on a building that is on the list of heritage buildings in the District Plan, it is likely that you will need to apply for both a Resource Consent and a Building Consent.

 The repair or maintenance of heritage buildings listed in the District Plan is generally permitted although there are some exceptions.
-Consent will be required for any alterations or additions to those buildings listed as well as for their relocation, demolition or destruction.
+Consent will be required for any alterations or additions to the buildings along with relocation, demolition or destruction.

-Your solicitor may have a copy but you can contact Land Information New Zealand (LINZ) and get them to provide you with a copy for a charge prescribed by LINZ.
-The Council does not hold Certificates of Title.
+Your solicitor may have a copy or you can contact Land Information New Zealand (LINZ) and request a copy of your Record of Title (for a charge prescribed by LINZ).

-This will depend on how much earthworks are proposed and the zoning of your land and is summarised in the table below:
+This will depend on the extent of earthworks that are proposed and the zoning of the land it is classified as.
+See the table below:

 |Zone||Maximum allowable volume of earthworks (m3) over 12 months||Maximum allowable area of earthworks (m2)||Allowable 'face' height of any earthworks (m)|